TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 If you want to use the source...
 1) Clone the "cdePlugins" depot to your local drive
-2) Add the project "src/040 - C-DMyComputer (PC)"
+2) Add the project "src/093 - CDMyNetwork"

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NjU2NDgzMywxODk5MDY1NDkwLC01MT
+eyJoaXN0b3J5IjpbMjExODE5Nzg3OSwxODc2NTY0ODMzLDE4OT
-cwMjkwMDAsNjA0NzM5ODk4LC00Mjc3Mzk4MDYsMjk5MTE1OTYx
+kwNjU0OTAsLTUxNzAyOTAwMCw2MDQ3Mzk4OTgsLTQyNzczOTgw
-LDEwMDcwNjMyMDJdfQ==
+NiwyOTkxMTU5NjEsMTAwNzA2MzIwMl19
 -->